Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 CRISPR Knockout of setd5 in Zebrafish Leads to Social Impairments

-What was studied: Researchers used CRISPR/Cas9 gene editing to completely inactivate the setd5 gene in zebrafish and observed the resulting behavioral effects, with a focus on social behavior relevant to autism.
+Researchers used CRISPR gene editing, a precise tool for turning genes off in a lab setting, to completely disable the setd5 gene in zebrafish and then observed the resulting behavioral effects, focusing on social behavior relevant to autism.

 • Complete CRISPR-induced inactivation of setd5 in zebrafish led to measurable social impairments, consistent with autism-like behavioral changes.